benjaminkitt/serverless-microservice-guide/guide/step-5.md

-# Configure API Gateway endpoint
+# Step 5 - Configure API Gateway endpoint

 Before writing the handler, you need to configure API Gateway to pass the `url` querystring parameter to the lambda function.